Marissa Mayer wants to clean up your contacts, and that’s just for starters

 The name “Sunshine” also bridges the present with Mayer’s Google past.
 When Craig Silverstein, Google’s first employee, asked her to choose a name for her Linux workstation, she blurted out “Sunshine,” based on the fact that it happened to be a nice day.
 A couple of decades later, the same word gave off the upbeat, enlightening vibe that Mayer and Muñoz Torres wanted their brand to convey.
 They even managed to snag Sunshine.com for their web presence and @Sunshine on Twitter.

 When Yahoo ended its run as an independent company, it had about 8,600 employees.
 Sunshine, née Lumi Labs, started with only its cofounders.
-As with all fledgling companies, Mayer and Muñoz Torres’s work has been inherently hands-on, sometimes in the most literal sense.
+As with all fledgling companies, Mayer and Muñoz Torres’s work has been inherently hands on, sometimes in the most literal sense.
 “You can go from a very high-level discussion on what your strategy and product line should be to building a desk and running a wire to get the internet to work,” says Muñoz Torres.

 You also hire people—and, along the way, build a culture.
 According to Mayer, the atmosphere they’re trying to create is summed up by the sentiment stitched on a pillow given to her by Maureen Taylor, an executive coach she worked with at Yahoo: BE NICE OR LEAVE.
 “If we’re going to do this, we want to do something that we’re inspired by and excited about every day,” she says.
 “And we want to work with people that we’re really excited to work with.”